Hurricane Laura Knocks Out Power For Hundreds Of Thousands In Louisiana And Texas

 Hurricane Laura knocked out power for hundreds of thousands of utility customers in Louisiana and Texas and forced thousands to evacuate.

-The storm is moving inland through southwestern Louisiana with maximum sustained winds of 75 mph on Thursday morning, the National Hurricane Center said.
+The storm was moving inland through southwestern Louisiana with maximum sustained winds of 75 mph on Thursday morning, the National Hurricane Center said.

 Hurricane Laura smacked into the Texas-Louisiana coast Wednesday night, making landfall as a Category 4 storm that brought catastrophic storm surge and flash flooding.
-Forecasters expect Laura to move into Arkansas this evening.
+Forecasters expect Laura to move into Arkansas on Thursday evening.

 In the southeast Texas counties of Jefferson and Orange, which straddle the Louisiana border, more than 100,000 people were without power Thursday morning, according to energy provider Entergy.
-The southwestern Louisiana parishes of Calcasieu, Cameron, and Jefferson Davis also saw over 100,000 customers without power.
+The southwestern Louisiana parishes of Calcasieu, Cameron and Jefferson Davis also saw more than 100,000 customers without power.

-Ahead of the storm, around 10,000 people evacuated Texas, mostly along the southeast coast and the border with Louisiana, Texas Gov. Greg Abbott told ABC's Good Morning America.
+Ahead of the storm, about 10,000 people evacuated from Texas, mostly along the southeast coast and the border with Louisiana, Texas Gov. Greg Abbott told ABC's Good Morning America.
 He emphasized that those early evacuations saved lives.

 "It could have been a lifesaver," he said.
 "That may be one reason why we don't have any reports of loss of life yet."